EpigeneticsExeter/EpigenomicsLabWeb/documentation/docs/Users-changing-personnel.md

 Below is a quick definition of each field:

 - name: The name that appears on the person's card
-- image: The image that appears on the person's card (relative to the `assets/images/profile_pictures/` directory)
 - alumni: Put `true` to put the person on the alumni page, `false` to put them on the current members page
 - position: Options are currently (case sensitive):